-The Nature Conservancy's New Mexico Chapter conducted a rapid landscape-scale assessment of the Upper Mimbres Watershed in southwest New Mexico so as to provide the foundation for developing a collaborative fire management plan.
-Using LANDIFRE data on the 535,000-acre, multi-ownership area, the team calculated fire regime condition class and modeled potential fire behavior, thus helping prioritize treatment areas in the assessment area.
-Additionally, Wilderness Ranger District and Silver City Ranger District are using some of the results in the Healthy Forest Restoration Act Environmental Assessment for the 125,000-acre Upper Mimbres area, focusing on prescribed fire, fuel reduction, and riparian restoration treatments.
+The Nature Conservancy's New Mexico Chapter conducted a rapid landscape-scale assessment of the Upper Mimbres Watershed in southwest New Mexico in order to provide a foundation for developing a collaborative fire management plan.
+Using LANDFIRE data on the 535,000-acre, multi- ownership area, the team calculated fire regime condition class and modeled potential fire behavior.
+The Silver City and Wilderness Ranger Districts are using some of the results in the Healthy Forest Restoration Act Environmental Assessment for the 125,000-acre Upper Mimbres area, focusing on prescribed fire, fuel reduction, and riparian restoration treatments.
 New York: Assessing Forest Ecological Integrity Using LANDFIRE and Forest Inventory Analysis